pattnaik-upasana/pattnaik-upasana/README.md

 **I build data systems that transform how organizations make decisions.**

-🔭 Currently working on cloud migration while maintaining ML implementation expertise.
+🔭 Currently working on cloud migrations.

 <!--
 **pattnaik-upasana/pattnaik-upasana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.